arbor-sim/arbor/doc/tutorial/nmodl.rst

 Conclusion
 ==========

-You have probably picked up some of the quirks in syntax and sematics of NMODL.
+You have probably picked up some of the quirks in syntax and semantics of NMODL.
 Let us be blunt: NMODL isn't anyone's idea of a favourite language.
 So, why should you be investing time in learning it?
 The answer is simply that it serves as the basis for all complex networks as simulated by Arbor or Neuron.
 Even